 Dear Balled by the claims of cosmetic companies,

 So many different moisturizing products are making contradictory claims that it's hard to know where to start in the quest for healthy skin.
 Does your skin need copper?
 Retinol?
 Emollients?
 How 'bout natural fruit enzymes or alpha-hydroxy acids?
-Before you dive into the ocean of smoothing, soothing lotions, it's important to understand that moisturizing your skin is a good idea.
+Before you dive into the ocean of smoothing, soothing lotions, it's good to understand that moisturizing your skin is a good idea.

 Glands under the skin produce oils that are natural lubricants, working to keep the skin moist and supple.
 Soaps we use to wash our skin, however, remove these oils, along with dirt, leaving our skin drier.
 As people age, their bodies produce fewer natural oils, leading again to drier skin.
 Finally, exposure to the sun causes the skin to dry, discolor, freckle, and wrinkle.
 Finally, something that is a relatively new awareness is that prolonged exposure of unprotected skin can increase the risk of skin cancer.